-- Ministry of Human Resources currently runs 21 industrial training institutes (ITIs).
+- The Manpower Department Ministry of Human Resources runs 23 industrial training institutes (ITIs).
 The ITIs offer industrial skills training programmes at basic, intermediate and advanced levels for pre-employment or job entry level.
 These include apprenticeship programmes in the mechanical, electrical, building and printing trades as well as programmes to upgrade skills and train instructors.
-The Ministry also operates the Centre for Instructors and Advanced Skills Training (CIAST), the Japan-Malaysia Technical Institute (JMTI) and four advanced technology training centres (ADTECs).
+The Ministry also operates the Centre for Instructors and Advanced Skills Training (CIAST), the Japan-Malaysia Technical Institute (JMTI) and eight advanced technology training centres (ADTECs).

 - Ministry of Youth and Sports, which provides basic, intermediate and advanced levels of industrial skills training through its 16 National Youth Skills Training Centres and Higher National Youth Skills Training Centre.
 Short-term courses and skills upgrading programmes are also being conducted.